spotinst/help/src/docs/ocean/tutorials/manage-virtual-node-groups.md

   * Manual Selection: You can manually define a list of instance types from which Ocean can scale.
 See [Configure Instance Types Manually]()
   * Automatic: Let Spot select your instance types and sizes according to your applications' needs.
 In this case, click **Save** to complete the procedure.
   * Advanced Selection: Use attribute filters to select instance types with customized sizes from which Ocean can scale.
-See [Configure Instance Types Using Advanced Filters]()
+See [Configure Instance Types Using Advanced Filters]().

 ![instance-types](https://github.com/user-attachments/assets/5cd0bbb7-af8e-40ae-ba40-3b671de497bd)